Coastal Grade. What does it actually mean??

 Concrete

-Concrete is extremely resistant and as it is not a metal it will not get effected by rust, corrosion, oxidisation or any type of rot.
+Concrete is very resistant and as it is not a metal it will not get effected by rust, oxidisation or any type of rot.
 The sun and UV rays will not make it brittle and it is not affected by moisture, earning its position as the coastal “golden child” of materials.
-As far as long-lasting materials go, concrete is low maintenance and my top pick for coastal applications.
-The best part?
-You can paint it to match in with any design as well.
+As far as long-lasting materials go, concrete is low maintenance and our top pick for coastal applications.

 Overall Concrete is a fantastic material to use in coastal environments as it is content with neglect and the low maintenance lifestyle.